wp-plugins/sharepress/readme.txt

 None yet!

 == Changelog ==

+= 1.0.8 =
+* Ron Kochanowski reported a strange problem with brand new posts displaying the message "This post is older than the date on which Sharepress was activated." in the editor.
+I couldn't fix the problem, so I eliminated the "feature."
+Problem solved.

 = 1.0.7 =
 * Added "sp" prefix to the Facebook classes, now "spFacebook" and "spFacebookApiException" - was creating namespace conflicts with other Facebook plugins (thanks [Ben Gillbanks](http://twitter.com/binarymoon) of [WPVOTE](http://www.wpvote.com))